-YOUTH CHALLENGE OXFORDSHIRE (YoCO) is a local charity supporting young people aged 14 -21 to develop resilience and confidence so that they can overcome the problems that they face during teenage years.
+YOUTH CHALLENGE OXFORDSHIRE (YoCO) is a local charity supporting vulnerable young people aged 14 -21 to develop resilience and confidence so that they can overcome the problems that they face in their lives.

-After Kenya, the young people are supported by YoCO for as long as they need with help and advice for applications to educational courses, apprenticeships and employment.
-Many wish to continue to work with YoCO as young leaders, inspiring others to develop that important resiliance and confidence of their own.
+After the YoCO experience, the young people are supported with help they may need with advice for applications to educational courses, apprenticeships/training, and employment.
+Many wish to continue to volunteer with YoCO as young leaders, inspiring others to develop that important resilience and confidence of their own.

 Contact us if you would like to start a group >>>

 Youth Challenge Oxfordshire (YoCO) is a registered charity administered under the Charity Commission with trustees and officers:

 Jane has retired from the wine trade where she ran a business she co-owned in Oxford.
 She finished her year as High Sheriff of Oxfordshire in April 2018 and is now a Deputy Lieutenant.
 In addition to Chairing YoCO Jane is a Governor of Appleton Church of England Primary School, Chairman of Appleton Community Shop, Chairman of her Parish Meeting and Independent Chairman of the Oxford Homeless Movement (a group working to bring together the 35 different organisations that work in the Homeless sector in Oxford).
 Prior to her current trusteeships she was, for several years, a Trustee of Vale House Care Home for Dementia, a Governor of the School of St Helen & St Katherine (where she was Chairman), Abingdon School, Abingdon Prep School and the Manor Prep School